Facebooklessness

 Yay for having friends.

 Yay for Facebook’s handy tool for downloading everything!
 It allowed me to download a 2 gb file with all the pictures, comments, replies, messages, from my entire history of participation.
-I checked it enough to feel like, yes, that’s everything, or at least that’s “more than enough”, then pulled the plug.
+I checked it enough to feel like, yes, that’s everything, or at least “more than enough”, then pulled the plug.

 Actually there was a sleep in the middle of this operation.
 I was locked out of my mother’s profile in the late evening, looked into the problem a little bit, realized “I need to get off Facebook immediately”, and then went to bed.
 I woke up in the morning with an ominous sense of dread and a pang of regret, because, “I love Facebook!
 I don’t want to leave!
 I’m going to be so lonely!”

 I’ve always felt sorry for those losers who post on Facebook that they’re leaving Facebook for some snotty reason or other, telling us that Facebook is soooo stupid– ON FACEBOOK.
 Because without Facebook they don’t have a platform.
 There’s plenty of sites where you can howl into space but nobody will hear you.
-So they get in their parting shot, leave Facebook with a prideful huff, then vanish down the memory hole.
+So they get in their parting shot, leave Facebook with a prideful huff, and vanish down the memory hole.

 I didn’t want to be one of those people.
 Forgotten.
 No more audience for my adorable photos.
 Stuck trying to keep up email conversations, wondering if people are getting tired of me and wishing I would quit so that they wouldn’t feel obligated to write back.
 Or they don’t write back and the conversation dies and I never hear from them again– although it’s usually me who is guilty of not replying.